stake-house/wagyu-key-gen/src/vendors/ethstaker-deposit-cli-0.6.0/docs/src/bls_to_execution_change_file.md

 A BLS to execution change file is created when calling the **[generate-bls-to-execution-change](generate_bls_to_execution_change.md)** command.

 The BLS to execution change file is a JSON file.
 It contains a list of messages to change the withdrawal credentials for one or many validators.
-The format of the BLS to execution change file is loosly based on the input for the POST `/eth/v1/beacon/pool/bls_to_execution_changes` [API endpoint](https://ethereum.github.io/beacon-APIs/#/Beacon/submitPoolBLSToExecutionChange) as defined by [the Ethereum Beacon APIs](https://github.com/ethereum/beacon-APIs).
+The format of the BLS to execution change file is loosely based on the input for the POST `/eth/v1/beacon/pool/bls_to_execution_changes` [API endpoint](https://ethereum.github.io/beacon-APIs/#/Beacon/submitPoolBLSToExecutionChange) as defined by [the Ethereum Beacon APIs](https://github.com/ethereum/beacon-APIs).
 Part of this content is based on the [SignedBLSToExecutionChange](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md#signedblstoexecutionchange) container as defined in the [Ethereum Consensus Specifications](https://github.com/ethereum/consensus-specs/).

 ## Broadcasting